Couples Resorts: Issa Trust Foundation

 The Issa Trust Foundation was established by Couples Resorts in 2005 as a 501(c)3 nonprofit with a focus on pediatric healthcare and education for children and their families in Jamaica.
 The foundation conducts annual pediatric medical missions to Ocho Rios and Negril, treating thousands of children who have little or no access to basic health care services.
-The foundation also mentors health care providers, offers job and school counseling, and provides drug education and promotes drug prevention.
+The foundation also mentors health care providers, offers job and school counseling, provides drug education and promotes drug prevention.